 The Enquiry is a student newspaper, written by students for the Seminary community.
-Issues are published approximately once every three weeks and distributed throughout the campus.
+Issues are published approximately once every four weeks and distributed throughout the campus.
 Student contributions are welcomed and should be turned in at the editor's office, Ledford Student Center.
-Editor for 1986-87: Jill Crainshaw.